gandie/TrianglePeople/README.md

 # TrianglePeople

-Simulate a group of people where each individual tries to form a equilateral triangle with two random partners from the group without further communication.
+Simulate a group of people where each individual tries to form an equilateral triangle with two random partners from the group without further communication.
 Created for fun and to examine wether a large group of perfectionists can ever finish this game.

 # Installation